Minor campaigns of 1815: General armistice

-Having secured possession of the line of the Rhône as far down as its confluence with the Isère, and also of that part of the Saône between Mâcon and Lyons, the Army of Italy now proceeded towards the upper line of the latter river, leaving the II Corps under Count Bubna at Lyons, in front of Marshal Suchet.
+Having secured possession of the line of the Rhône as far down as its confluence with the Isère, and also of that part of the Saône between Mâcon and Lyon, the Army of Italy now proceeded towards the upper line of the latter river, leaving the II Corps under Count Bubna at Lyon, in front of Marshal Suchet.
 The I Corps marched upon Chalon-sur-Saône, in order to gain the tête-de-pont at that point.
 At this time, the French Armée du Jura under General Lecourbe was at Salins, between Dole and Pontarlier.
 As Besançon had not yet been invested, Baron Frimont detached a part of the Reserve Corps under General Hecht, to Salins, whilst General Folseis detached from the I Corps towards Dole.
 The advanced guard of the I Corps had arrived in front of the tête-de-pont at Châlons and had completed its dispositions for attack when the place surrendered.
-By the advance, at the same time, of Hecht upon Salina and of Folseist from Dole upon Besançon, the retreat of the French General Lapane was completely cut off.
+By the advance, at the same time, of Hecht upon Salina and of Folseist from Dole upon Besançon, the retreat of the French General Laplane was completely cut off.
 This led to a convention which stipulated the dissolution of the National Guard, the surrender of all the officers, and the abandonment of one of the forts of Salins to the Austrians.

-On 20 July the I Corps advanced from Chalon-sur-Saône as far as Autun.
+On 20 July, the I Corps advanced from Chalon-sur-Saône as far as Autun.
 Besançon having in the meantime been occupied by the Austrian troops of the Army of the Upper Rhine, a junction was effected with the latter by the Army of Italy by Dijon; and thus terminated all hostilities on that side of France.